-Subspecialty-Specific Background and Intent: The onus of documenting alternate qualifications is the responsibility of the program director.
-For a faculty member without pediatric endocrinology certification from the ABP or AOBP, the Review Committee will consider the following criteria in determining whether alternate qualifications are acceptable:
+Effective 2025, faculty members are expected to hold current subspecialty certification in pediatric hospital medicine.
+The onus of documenting alternate qualifications is the responsibility of the program director.
+For a faculty member without pediatric hospital medicine certification from the ABP, the Review Committee will consider the following criteria in determining whether alternate qualifications are acceptable:

-- completion of a pediatric endocrinology fellowship program - scholarship within the field of pediatric endocrinology; specifically, evidence of on-going scholarship documented by contributions to the peer-reviewed literature in pediatric endocrinology, and pediatric endocrinology presentations at national meetings - leadership and/or participation on committees in national pediatric subspecialty organizations - experience in providing clinical activity in pediatric endocrinology
+- completion of a pediatric hospital medicine fellowship program - scholarship within the field of pediatric hospital medicine; specifically, evidence of on-going scholarship documented by contributions to the peer-reviewed literature in pediatric hospital medicine, and pediatric hospital medicine presentations at national meetings - leadership and/or participation on committees in national pediatric subspecialty organizations - experience in providing clinical activity in pediatric hospital medicine

-For faculty members who are recent graduates of an ACGME-accredited pediatric endocrinology program, the Review Committee expects that individual to take and pass the next available ABP or AOBP pediatric endocrinology certifying examination.
+For a faculty member who is a recent graduates of an ACGME-accredited pediatric hospital medicine program, the Review Committee expects that individual to take and pass the next available ABP pediatric hospital medicine certifying examination.
 If the faculty member is unable to take the next administration of the certifying examination, an explanation must be provided.